silversixpence-crypto/dapol/spec.md

 The user mapping (if using an NDM SMT) must be known only by $\mathcal{P}$ because exposing this will leak user IDs and where they are mapped to on the tree.

 In the code $\epsilon$ is a hashmap from entity ID to x-coordinate on the bottom layer of the tree.

+### Tree

+The security & privacy proofs in the paper assume the tree is held by $\mathcal{P}$ and so it is recommended that the tree be kept secret and inclusion proofs only given out to authenticated entities.

 ## Dependencies